 Benefits will start on or after your normal retirement date if you are not working for us, you have a vested account under the plan, and you have elected the form of benefit to be paid to you.
-You may choose to have benefits paid on this date even if you are still working for us.
+You may choose to have benefits paid on or after your normal retirement date even if you are still working for us.